 Mr. Evans, I would love to thank you so much for sparing some time with us in this interview.
 I understand you’re a very, very busy person.
 You do know how much I appreciate this!
 On behalf of our team, it has been a great team effort.
 One of the moments when we were struggling to build our team, we challenged ourselves by saying that we were going to create one video per day!
 It was really not easy.
 The team was giving me a lot of ideas.
 They would be like, can you talk about this?
 Can creative be about that?
 Sometimes when I feel didn.t feel like creating a video, just because the team was actually reminding me to do that, it has to lead us to where we are today.

 I really appreciate our team and I appreciate your time and effort as well in changing people’s lives.
 You have actually brought hope to a lot of families and people around the world.
 I can’t wait to see Elamant grow and bring positivity to people’s lives!
 That being said, thank you very much for being on the call.

 Ryan Evans (Elamant CEO): Thanks for having me.
 And hey!
 Be Unstoppable!

 This was truly an incredible opportunity and a great honor for our team, The Online Nomads – representing Zimbabwe!
 I can’t wait to see what great heights our team will sorrow.

 This was a very insightful interview.
 I would like to thank our charismatic CEO, Ryan Evans for taking the time to dazzle us with his knowledge and delight us with his presents.

 I am The Flaming Lileigh, a proud member of The Online Nomads!
-Feel free to contact me (Via WhatsApp) on +263719228114, and or follow this link and create a free account with Elamant with me as your mentor.
-For graciously taking the time to read through my transcript: CLAIM YOUR BONUS HERE!
+If you want to join, contact me (Via WhatsApp) on +263719228114 and follow this link to create a US$99 premium account.
+I will be your Elamant mentor.
+For graciously taking the time to read through my article: CLAIM YOUR BONUS HERE!
 My gift to you!